Loading Patchies...

 Opening the Transport Panel

-Click the transport button (play icon) in the bottom toolbar to open the floating transport panel, or press Shift+Space.
+Click the transport button in the bottom toolbar to open the transport panel.
+You can also press Shift+Space.

 Transport control bar